ncolesummers/Pong/README.md

 1. Install GitHub Desktop: Visit the [GitHub Desktop website](https://desktop.github.com/) and download the application for your operating system.
 Open the downloaded binary and follow the installation instructions.
 2. Clone the repository: Open GitHub Desktop, click on "File" in the menu bar, and select "Clone Repository".
 In the "URL" field, enter the URL for [this repository](https://github.com/ncolesummers/pong).
 Choose a local path where you want to save the project and click on "Clone."
 3. For Windows Users, the project is already built and ready to play.
 Navigate to the `build` folder and run the `Pong.exe` file to play the game.
-For all other platforms, follow the steps in the "Building the Project" section below to build the project for your target platform.
+Follow the steps in the "Building the Project" section below for all other platforms to build the project for your target platform.

 ## Building the Project